 To get a certificate of currency, simply contact your insurance provider.
 Make sure you mention who wants the certificate (the name of your bank or lender) so they can specify it on the document.

 You can usually request a certificate of currency from your insurance provider by phoning them directly or by logging in to your personal online account.
 Or, your insurance broker can request the certificate on your behalf.

 Before requesting the certificate for your lender, make sure that your property is insured for the minimum period required by your lender and that the policy commences before the assigned settlement date.

 When do I need to provide one?

-Typically, your lender will request a certificate of currency if the security you're using for the home loan application process if you are buying an existing property.
+Typically, your lender will request a certificate of currency during your home loan application process if you are buying an existing property.

 You do not need to offer a certificate of currency to your lender if you’re building a home; instead, you would put forward builder’s insurance (the bank will request the builder’s insurance before releasing the first instalment payment).